 - i.
 Require paved shoulders dedicated for pedestrian and bicycle travel as part of any road redevelopment project south of the turnpike bridge. - ii.
-Require, as part of any road redevelopment project north of the turnpike bridge, that sidewalks, crosswalks, and dedicated bike lanes are included and/or upgraded where feasible. - iii.
-Establish site design standards that support appropriate development along the corridor including:
+Require, as part of any road redevelopment project north of the turnpike bridge, that sidewalks, crosswalks, and dedicated bike lanes are included and/or upgraded in all situations to ensure connectivity.

-- Shared parking lots located at the side and rear of buildings. - Landscaped buffers between existing parking lots and the right-of-way
+- iii.
+Establish site design standards that support appropriate development along the corridor including: - Shared parking lots located at the side and rear of buildings. - Landscaped buffers between existing parking lots and the right-of-way